Mariners relieved coronavirus hasn’t forced baseball to cancel draft, ready to adjust to fewer rounds

 “I was in Florida at the time when we took all of our guys off the road,” Hunter said.
 “So I had to fly home and next day go down to Virginia Tech pick up my son, turn around, bring him back.
 So it was it was a crazy probably 36 hours for myself and my family.”

-And home is where he’s remained since that day in mid-March when sports was shut down across the country, including all those college and high-school games he and his staff were planning to scout.
+And home is where he’s remained since that day in mid-March when sports were shut down across the country, including all those college and high-school games he and his staff were planning to scout.

-He was home when he heard the announcement that MLB in conjunction with the Major League Baseball Players Association had negotiated to limit this year’s draft to a minimum of five rounds.
+He was home when he heard the announcement that MLB, in conjunction with the Major League Baseball Players Association, had negotiated to limit this year’s draft to a minimum of five rounds.

-It’s a less than ideal situation for the everyone involved.
+It’s less than ideal for everyone involved.
 But for Hunter and the Mariners, the MLB amateur draft is going to be one of their most important for the current regime led by general manager Jerry Dipoto.
-But at least five rounds with the hope of more is better than none.
+At least five rounds with the hope of more is better than none.

-“With what we are going through right now, the crisis that we are dealing with in the world, we knew certain adjustments would have to happen and this one seems like a reasonable adjustment,” Dipoto said.
+“With what we are going through right now, the crisis that we are dealing with in the world, we knew certain adjustments would have to happen, and this one seems like a reasonable adjustment,” Dipoto said.
 “And I still think that we’ll be prepared to do what we need to do.
-Frankly, I’m glad that there is a draft, because when I heard that there was a possibility that there wouldn’t be a draft.
-I don’t think that would have been good for anybody.”
+Frankly, I’m glad that there is a draft, because when I heard that there was a possibility that there wouldn’t be a draft, I don’t think that would have been good for anybody.”

 The changes for the 2020 draft are significant.

 The number of rounds is perhaps the most glaring.
-There will a minimum of five rounds, including the compensatory picks sandwiched in between the first and second rounds, this year.
+There will a minimum of five rounds, including the compensatory picks sandwiched between the first and second rounds, this year.
 MLB does have the option to expand it to 10 rounds if it chooses.

 The bonus pool for signing selections and the slot value of each pick will be the same as the 2019 draft, meaning the Mariners have a total of $10,218,400 to spend on bonuses if there are five rounds and $11,255,200 if there are 10 rounds.

-Non-drafted players, who want to sign as free agents can receive only a maximum of a $20,000 signing bonus.
+Non-drafted players who want to sign as free agents can receive only a maximum $20,000 signing bonus.
 In years past, a limit of $125,000 was set for non-drafted players or late-round picks.
-Teams can also use leftover dollars from the draft the bonus pool to exceed that limit.
+Teams can also use leftover dollars from the draft bonus pool to exceed that limit.

-“There will be a lot of good players that wind up going back to school or are available post draft,” Dipoto said. “ … The challenge is going to be when the draft stops, whether that is in a Round 5, a Round 10 or something in between.
-Once it stops how many of those players would prefer to go back to school?”
+“There will be a lot of good players that wind up going back to school or are available post-draft,” Dipoto said. “ … The challenge is going to be when the draft stops, whether that is in a Round 5, a Round 10 or something in between.
+Once it stops, how many of those players would prefer to go back to school?”

 It changes the decision-making for some college players.